ShaoPengyang/ISG-CD/README.md

 #### HAN
 This model needs both graph structure and node features.
 In our paper, each node does not have features; we only consider heterogeneity in the graph structure (i.e., edge heterogeneity).
 Therefore, we do not consider these models in our initial submission.

 We agree with the reviewers that analyzing more models is beneficial for our task.
-To fit our task, we first define four meta paths, student —>(correctly) exercise <—(correctly) student, exercise —>(correctly) exercise <—(correctly) student, student —>(wrongly) exercise <—(wrongly) student, exercise —>(wrongly) exercise <—(wrongly) student.
-Then, we replace the initial node features&projection with free node embeddings.
+To fit our task, we first replace the initial node features&projection with free node embeddings.
+Second, we define four meta paths, student —>(correctly) exercise <—(correctly) student, exercise —>(correctly) exercise <—(correctly) student, student —>(wrongly) exercise <—(wrongly) student, exercise —>(wrongly) exercise <—(wrongly) student.
+Two paths are used to update student embeddings, while the other two are for exercise embeddings.
 Based on node attention, we can obtain four embeddings for a node.
 HAN introduces a semantic-level attention to combine these embeddings.
-Finally, we adopt inner dot (node embedding can be any dimension, denoted as HAN) or NCDM-style interaction layer (the dimension of node embedding must be the number of concepts, denoted as HAN-CD) to build connections between combined embeddings to predicted response logs.
+Finally, we adopt NCDM-style interaction layer (the dimension of node embedding must be the number of concepts, denoted as HAN-CD) to build connections between combined embeddings to predicted response logs.
 #### KSCD
 KSCD and KaNCD both adopts the matrix factorization techniques.
 The only difference between KSCD and KaNCD is the diagnositic layer that maps student/exercise representations to predicted response logs.
 We adopt the original interaction layer in the original KSCD paper on ASSIST ...